sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * PHP 5.5.21, 5.6.5, or later.
 For security and structural reasons.
 * WordPress 4.6 or later.
 For improved AJAX and meta support.
 * [The SEO Framework](https://wordpress.org/plugins/autodescription/) 2.8 or later.
 Or it will stay dormant.
-* Internet Explorer 11 or later for the best admin experience.
+* Edge 13, Safari 10, better or equivalent for the best admin experience.
 * For improved performance and more available options, your PHP handler should use a 64 bits architecture.
 32 bits is also supported.

 = Installation instructions: =